Couchers-org/couchers/site/markdown/solutions/communities-and-trust.md

 CouchSurfing smashed together their verification and payment methods in a way that disincentivised verification and [undermined trust in the community](/issues/communities-and-trust).
 By reseparating verification and stressing its importance, it will be utilised as an important element of trust in our platform.

 Having members verify each other in person means we can keep information offline, apart from a few digits to uniquely tag the piece of ID for future reference to other IDs.
 Having the verification increase dependent on the member performing the verification will be able to anchor the network to a verified hub through all the verification actions.
-Prefering separate IDs makes it easier for real people to be verified faster, while making it harder for people with fake IDs.
+Preferring separate IDs makes it easier for real people to be verified faster while making it harder for people with fake IDs.

 Critically, it will be necessary for people from different parts of the global network to verify a new user.
-We need cross-polination from different communities.
+We need cross-pollination from different communities.
 This prevents people from making 50 new accounts that all verify each other, as that would form a closed network, resulting in a small verification score.
-An account that is verified by well trusted people from different places is much more likely to be a real person.
+An account that is verified by well-trusted people from different places is much more likely to be a real person.